 The first evert global standard writers’ fellowship in the region for aspiring locally-based fiction writers, giving unprecedented access to renowned authors, literary agents and publishers across the world.
 Learn how to craft a novel from best-selling authors and industry experts, and take part in one-to-one mentorship sessions and workshops that will nurture and develop writing skills.
 Meet with editors and agents to give your manuscript the boost in needs to reach an international audience, and connect with fellow writers to give your career the support it deserves, long after the programme has been completed.

-Did you know there are 13 times more webpages on the internet about German authors that there are Arabic ones?
+Did you know there are 13 times more webpages on the internet about German authors than there are Arabic ones?
 This makes finding content about Arab authors and books online a challenge.The Emirates Literature Foundation, in collaboration with The Nation Brand, UAE, and Wikipedia, is determined to change this.
 By recruiting volunteers to become trained Wikipedia editors the Kateb Maktub initiative seeks to multiply the number of pages about Arab authors by at least 10, further bringing Arabic literature into the global spotlight.